resolve/flms/README.md

 * Text: a textual string, with controls for text size and color.
 * Paragraph: a 'descriptive' block of text, with a header and body copy.
 * Embed: allows users to embed arbitrary HTML, very useful for things like video elements from YouTube.
-* Animation: users can upload an image containing animation frames vertically stiched together as a sprite, and specify how 'playback' of the animation frames is performed as the user scrolls.
+* Animation: users can upload an image containing animation frames vertically stitched together as a sprite, and specify how 'playback' of the animation frames is performed as the user scrolls.

 These layer types simplify the process of creating animations by placing some constraints on how the animations are constructed.
 Specifically, the layers contain only three keyframes, to specify the beginning ('start'), middle ('target'), and final ('end') state of the layer.
 The keyframes allow for animation of a small set of common CSS attributes.
 Even with these constraints, a wide variety of animations can be created.